Tennis (1984 video game)

-is a tennis video game developed and published by Nintendo for the Family Computer (Famicom).
-It was originally released in Japan on January 14, 1984, a few months after the launch of the Famicom on July 15, 1983.

-An arcade game version titled VS. Tennis released for the Nintendo VS. System the same year, becoming a hit at Japanese and American arcades that year; it was the sixth top-performing arcade game of 1984 in the United States.
-Tennis is one of 17 launch games for the Nintendo Entertainment System (NES) in North America and Europe.
+is a 1984 tennis video game developed and published by Nintendo for the Nintendo Entertainment System.
+It was originally released in Japan for the Family Computer on January 14, 1984, a few months after the launch of the Famicom on July 15, 1983.
+An arcade version titled VS. Tennis released for the Nintendo VS. System the same year, becoming a hit at Japanese and American arcades that year; it was the sixth top-performing arcade game of 1984 in the United States.
+Tennis is one of 17 launch games for the console in North America and Europe.
 It was also ported to the Game Boy in 1989, going on sale about a month after the launch of the handheld console in Japan, and becoming one of the five launch titles for North America.

 Gameplay

 Tennis features single-player and two-player modes for singles and doubles matches, with either competitive or cooperative gameplay.
 A computerized opponent's artificial intelligence can be set to one of five difficulty levels.
 Mario is the official.
 Unlike other tennis video games, the singles mode puts one player against the AI and the doubles mode puts two human players on the same team against two AI opponents, it is not possible to do 2 player singles, 1 player doubles, or 2 player doubles on separate teams.